7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 - **Tag**: Indicates the data type and class.
 - **Length**: Specifies the length of the value in bytes.
 - **Value**: The actual data content.

+Here are some data types with their DER tag bytes:

 TAG | Byte
 --- | ---